Demo permit issued for 1891-built single-family home at 1836 West Addison Street

 A pending permit shows its replacement to be a three-story with basement, four-unit “apartment” building.
 We’ll assume that means these will be rentals.
 The plans call for a roof deck atop the residences, plus another rooftop deck on a detached four-car garage at the rear of the property.

 The demo permit names Tir Conaill Concrete as the demolition contractor, and the entity of 1836 W Addison LLC as the developer.
-With no new construction permit issued to date, the new-build general contractor is unknown.
 As of August 2, demolition fencing has not yet been erected around the property.

 1836 West Addison Street demolition